Hiker stopped to photograph a venomous cottonmouth. Then one snake became four snakes

 #ReadLocal

-It wasn’t the first time Laney has seen cottonmouths, also known as water moccasins, at the refuge.
+It wasn’t the first time Laney has seen cottonmouths, also known as water moccasins, at the refuge near Virginia Beach.
 She is a hobbyist photographer who seeks out the site’s creepier residents with her Nikon.

 But this cottonmouth encounter was different than the others, she says.